MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 Those must show 'On' Status, (you can select the ones turned off and do a right click on the selection, then select 'Turn On').

-On the left list , select '**Processes**'
+4. On the left list , select '**Processes**'
-Select 'AlmHandler' and then turn it on.
+5. Select 'AlmHandler' and then turn it on.
-Select 'IsPaiEnabled' and then turn it on.
+6. Select 'IsPaiEnabled' and then turn it on.

-Also all those processes are required for AI Builder, and should be turned on:
+7. Additionally check all those processes which are required for AI Builder, and should be turned on:
     - AlmHandler
     - AnalyzeSentiment
     - BatchPrediction